 Kanban originated in Toyota factories during the 1940s and emphasizes managing projects based on your team’s work capacity.
-Departments originally used a visual card system of Post-it Notes on a board to signal that their team was ready to produce more and needed more materials.
+Departments originally used a visual card system of sticky notes on a board to signal that their team was ready to produce more and needed more materials.

 - Not started